-The Institute is the current umbrella entity serving as the research, internship, and special projects arm of the Programs in Linguistics: Forensic Linguistics at Hofstra University.
+The Institute for Forensic Linguistics, Threat Assessment, and Strategic Analysis is the umbrella entity serving as the research, internship, and special projects arm of the Program in “Linguistics: Forensic Linguistics” at Hofstra University.

-Robert Leonard, Co-director of the Institute
+Robert Leonard, Director of the Institute

 Tammy Gales, Director of Research

 Forensic Linguistics Capital Case Innocence Project

 The project works to reanalyze capital cases in which language evidence played a crucial role in the defendant's conviction and sentence of death.

 To use the scientific analysis of language to advance the cause of justice in the application of law.